PHILOSOPHY (PHIL)

 PHIL 101 - INTRODUCTION TO PHILOSOPHY

-Basic philosophical questions in metaphysics, theory of knowledge, political theory, ethics, and philosophy of religion.
-Representative answers to be found in writings of classical and contemporary philosophers.
+Essential philosophical questions in ethics, way of life, science, metaphysics, theory of knowledge, political theory, and religion.
+The most compelling and thoughtful answers to be found in writings of classic and contemporary philosophers.

 Credits: 3